 Each new member will be provided with a copy of the club rules and safety statement.
-This can be a hard copy or a soft copy which can be emailed to them.
-Further details and arrangements are provided on the Range safety notice board, which is maintained by the Safety Officer and included the following:
+This shall be a soft copy which can be emailed to them.
+Further details and arrangements are provided on the Range Safety notice board, which is maintained by the Safety Officer and includes the following:

 - The current Rules and safety statement

 - Details of all local emergency services

 - The location of the First Aid kits

 - Fire Safety Details

 - List of members of the Safety Committee

-- List of persons suspended or banned from attending or using the range, or otherwise sanctioned by the club on any safety matter.
+- List of persons suspended or banned from attending or using the range

 - Contact phone number for the Safety Officer.
 The Club may provide a phone number, separate from his private number, for this purpose.

 - A copy of the Club's certificate of insurance